nsidc/earthaccess/paper/paper.md

 relevance across domains and the health of its contributor community.

-**Integration with the NASA ecosystem.** `earthaccess` is featured in official NASA Earthdata tutorials including <https://www.earthdata.nasa.gov/data/tools/earthaccess>, has been presented at AGU Fall Meetings, and was the subject of a NASA ESDS Tech Spotlight presentation.
+**Integration with the NASA ecosystem.** `earthaccess` is featured in official NASA Earthdata tutorials, including <https://www.earthdata.nasa.gov/data/tools/earthaccess>, has been presented at multiple large professional meetings (including several American Geophysical Union Annual and Earth System Information Partnership (ESIP) meetings), and was the subject of a NASA ESDS Tech Spotlight presentation.
 The documentation includes executable Jupyter notebooks demonstrating workflows with ICESat-2, EMIT, TEMPO, SMAP, and other missions, providing reproducible entry points for researchers.